Skip to content

 Conclusion.

-In summary, for logistics leaders to achieve the benefits of a digital supply chain, they will need to conquer data interoperability.
-Only through harnessing the power of data interoperability can businesses stay competitive and realize the full benefits of digitalization.
+In summary, logistics leaders can only realize the benefits of a digital supply chain by conquering data interoperability.
 Indeed, data interoperability is a business-led, tech-enabled pursuit.
 Only through intelligent data exchange between systems and devices, will you achieve your digitalization objectives.
 As discussed, there are three key ingredients needed to achieve data interoperability in today’s digital world.
-Namely, these three interoperability components are 1) a data transfer capability, 2) common terminology for intelligent data sharing, and 3) a secure method to achieve mutual trust between systems, users, and devices.
+Namely, these three data interoperability components are:

 Need help with an innovative solution to make your supply chain systems work together?
 I’m Randy McClure, and I’ve spent many years solving data interoperability and visibility problems.
 As a supply chain tech advisor, I’ve implemented hundreds of successful projects across all transportation modes, working with the data of thousands of shippers, carriers, and 3rd party logistics (3PL) providers.
 I specialize in proof-of-concept and operational pilot projects for emerging technologies.
 If you’re ready to modernize your data infrastructure or if you are a solution provider, let’s talk.
 To reach me, click here to access my contact form or you can find me on LinkedIn.